root-project/root/docbook/users-guide/Geometry.md

 `B_1`, which will be considered as the representative object (node) for the current state.
 This is stored as: **`TGeoNode`**
-\*`TGeoManager::fCurrentNode `and can be asked from the manager class only after the `’Where am I?’` was completed:
+\*`TGeoManager::fCurrentNode `and can be asked from the manager class only after the `'Where am I?'` was completed:

 ``` {.cpp}
 TGeoNode *current = gGeoManager->GetCurrentNode();